 A catch-up file is complete when the preparer can use it without reconstructing the bookkeeping process.
 The handoff should include a final trial balance or schedule worksheet, reconciled bank and card accounts, an open-items list, category assumptions, source-document links, year-end adjustments still needed, and reviewer signoff.

-The open-items list is part of the deliverable, not an embarrassment to hide.
+The open-items list belongs in the deliverable.
 If a deposit may be a loan, if a check payee is unclear, if a property expense lacks a unit assignment, or if a payroll liability account does not tie out, the preparer needs to see that plainly.
 Pushing unresolved amounts into miscellaneous expense or uncategorized income only moves the cleanup burden to the return-preparation stage.

 Some tax documents sit beside the bookkeeping handoff rather than inside it.
 Forms 1099, W-2s, K-1s, brokerage statements, and other tax forms may be part of the same client package, but they do not replace the bank and receipt write-up.
+For firms that also issue 1099-NECs for many clients in January, multi-client 1099-NEC vendor prep for CPA firms is the parallel batch workflow — extracting vendor totals from client invoices, deduping payees, and producing filing-ready workpapers by January 31.
 For investor-heavy clients, brokerage 1099 composite extraction for tax preparers is a related batching workflow; the bookkeeping package still needs reconciled accounts, categorized activity, and visible exceptions.

 The standard is simple: the preparer should know which numbers are final, which numbers depend on client answers, and which source documents support the work.